-Fall Line cities, such as Petersburg, Richmond, and Fredericksburg, developed where a geologic barrier blocked shipping from going further upstream on the Appomattox, James, and Rappahannock River.
-In 1732, William Byrd II had lots sureveyed and "platted" Richmond and Petersburg.
-He knew that the Fall Line locations on the James and Appomattox Rivers were destined to grow into transhipment points.
+Warehouses were needed where goods were loaded and unloaded at the Fall Line, starting with storage for hogsheads of tobacco.
+Cities such as Petersburg, Richmond, Fredericksburg, and Alexandria developed where the geologic barrier blocked shipping.
+In 1732, William Byrd II had lots surveyed and "platted" the vacant land in anticipation of the development of Richmond and Petersburg.
+He knew that the Fall Line locations on the James and Appomattox Rivers were destined to grow into transfer points.
 In addition, the water power provided by the rivers allowed manufacturing to develop at those locations.

 Occoquan got its initial start when the Lee and Carter families disputed access to the Potomac River at Great Falls.
 The Carters thought they could develop a copper mine on their land at today's Frying Pan Park in Fairfax County.
 The Lees quickly patented the lands along the Potomac River, forcing the Carters to build a "ox road" to the Occoquan for shipping the copper downstream.
 The copper deposits were insufficient to justify further development, however, and shipping via the Occoquan was always limited in scope.

-There's one small Fall Line city in Virginia south of Petersburg, Emporia on the Meherrin River.
+Emporia on the Meherrin River is the one small Fall Line city in Virginia south of Petersburg.
 In addition to being located in a small watershed, the Meherrin lacks easy access to the Atlantic Ocean.
 It drains into the Albemarle-Pamlico Sound in North Carolina, where ships struggle to traverse the shallow, dangerous inlets between the barrier islands to reach the ocean.
 In contrast, shipping from cities in the Chesapeake Bay watershed could easily sail or steam between Cape Henry and Cape Charles with far fewer concerns regarding channel depth or currents threatening to drive them ashore.

 The existence of a physical barrier does not by itself cause cities to develop.
-The next transportation barrier to the west of the Fall Line, encountered by Virginia settlers in the mid-1700's, is the Blue Ridge.
-There are no cities on the crest of the mountains, because there was no requirement for shippers to shift from one form of transportation to another.
+The next transportation barrier to the west of the Fall Line, encountered by Virginia settlers in the mid-1700's, was the Blue Ridge.
+There are no cities at the gaps through the Blue Ridge, because there was no requirement for shippers to shift at those gaps from one form of transportation to another.

-And the existence of a river does not by itself cause cities to develop.
-You'll look in vain for an urban center on the Nottoway, the Powell, or the Clinch.
-And while, at first glance, it may appear that every Metropolitan Statistical Area (as defined by the Bureau of Census) is centered on a river, the development of Roanoke had little to do with water transportation or even waterpower.
+The existence of a river does not by itself cause cities to develop.
+There are no urban centers on the Nottoway, the Powell, or the Clinch.
+Every Metropolitan Statistical Area (as defined by the Bureau of Census is centered on a river, but the development of Roanoke, Winchester, Harrisonburg, Roanoke, and Blacksburg had little to do with water transportation or even waterpower.

-Lynchburg is not on the Fall Line or at the Blue Ridge.
-Instead, it is located where the trail east of the Blue Ridge (now US29) crossed the James River.
-The James River and Kanawha Canal and the South Side Railroad both spurred growth at Lynchburg, and it developed into a substantial tobacco processing town prior to the Civil War.
+Lynchburg is not a Fall Line city.
+It is located where the trail parallel to the eastern flank of the Blue Ridge (now US 29) crossed the James River.
+Connections to Fall Line cities via the James River and Kanawha Canal, plus the South Side Railroad, spurred growth at Lynchburg.
+The James River crossing was close to the tobacco production area in Southside, and Lynchburg developed into a substantial tobacco processing town prior to the Civil War.